DHS-Components/dhs-suite-easy-deploy/README.md

   - KEYCLOAK: custom version ciam-swarm-keycloak:1.0

-  If it wants to install a subset of softwares, for instance copsi and dafne, execute this command:
+  If it wants to install a subset of softwares, for instance copsi and dafne, execute this command from 'root' user:

     ./2-click-installer.sh "<ip_machine>" "dhs-suite-easy-deploy" "copsi,dafne"

   HOW TO REMOVE ALL SERVICES/ALL VOLUMES/NETWORK/SWARM/USER:

+  These commands must be executed from 'root' user :

   - docker stack rm copsi-service dafne-service tf-service sf-service iam-service